escher-trace/escher-trace.github.io/docs/DataDisplayed.md

-# 5. Change Which Data is Displayed
+# 5. Change what data is displayed
 This section of the documentation explains how to edit the metabolite and isotopologue data that appears on the Escher Map.

 ## 5.1 Metabolites to Display